 Non-binding on the court in the event of divorce

 Separation agreements are not currently legally binding in England and Wales.
-So they could be overturned by the court (a) if the parties later divorce or (b) if one party seeks to enforce it due to breach by the other.
+So the court could overturn one (a) if the parties later divorce or (b) if one party seeks to enforce it due to breach by the other.
 Child maintenance can also be varied by the Child Maintenance Service (‘CMS’) and you cannot limit its jurisdiction.

 The UK courts have a wide jurisdiction to make financial and contact arrangements for the divorcing couple.
 That said, if the court is happy that the arrangements are sensible and fair, the courts do not look to rewrite appropriate agreements just for the sake of it.
-Until any such overruling by a court, the agreement should be treated as binding on the couple.
+Until any such overruling by a court, the couple should treat the agreement as binding.

-A court is less likely to overrule an agreement that has been made:
+As a basic guide, a court is less likely to overrule a separation agreement that has been made:

-a) after each party has made full and frank disclosure of all his or her assets,
+- after each party has made full and frank disclosure of all his or her assets;

-(b) when both parties have had the benefit of good legal advice,
+- when both parties have had the benefit of good legal advice;

-(c) without any duress or undue influence (force or improper pressure),
+- without any duress or undue influence (force or improper pressure);

-(e) that makes a fair division of the assets, and
+- that makes a fair division of the assets; and

 If one or both parties don’t take legal advice on the agreement before signing it, then the courts may think it has not been made fairly.
 As a result, they will be more likely to overrule it if, with hindsight, any aspects of it appear unfair or inappropriate to the court.

-Therefore, while we provide this template to you to assist in your making your own arrangements and saving on legal fees, with this point in mind, you are advised to ensure that both spouses take independent legal advice on the document once you have drawn up a draft that both of you agree on.
-This is particularly the case in respect of pension sharing or splitting issues.
+This is particularly important in respect of pension sharing or splitting issues.
 However, this will still represent a very significant saving on legal fees for you both, as you will not have paid the lawyer to draw up most of the document.

 Guide to Clauses in this Separation Agreement Template